Skip to main content

 What is this leaflet about?

 We would like to offer our sincere condolences for your pregnancy loss.
 This leaflet contains information about how we manage your miscarriage here at the Liverpool Women’s.
-We understand that this is can be an extremely distressing time and we are here to support you.
+We understand that this can be an extremely distressing time and we are here to support you.

 Every miscarriage is different and how we manage it is based on your thoughts and wishes.